openforcefield/standards/docs/standards/smirnoff.md

 For potentials where the cutoff determines the potential energy of the system (such as reaction field methods and `Coulomb`), the appropriate `cutoff` distance must also be specified, and the appropriate `switch_width` should be set to a numerical value if a switching function is to be used.

-For potentials which do not make use of a `cutoff`, `switch_width`, or `solvent_dielectric`, these values will not be used (and it is strongly recommended that they be set to `none` to avoid ambiguity.)
+It is possible to define an Electrostatics section where no potential uses `cutoff`, `switch_width`, or `solvent_dielectric`.
+In these cases it is strongly recommended that these values be set to `none` to avoid ambiguity.

 | Electrostatics section tag version | Tag attributes and default values                                                                                                         | Required parameter attributes | Optional parameter attributes |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|-------------------------------|